RocketPy-Team/RocketPy/docs/development/first_pr.rst

 1. **Create a merge commit**: this is the default option on GitHub.
 2. **Squash and merge**: this option will squash all your commits into a single one.
 This is useful when you have many commits and you want to keep the history clean, therefore this is the recommended option.
 3. **Rebase and merge**: this option will add your commits directly to the target branch, without creating a merge commit.
-This is useful to keep the history linear.
-However, this
+This is useful to keep the history linear, however it also requires handling potential conflicts one at a time, which can be a bit more complex.

 .. note::